We all want to have a great day out with our dogs, and it’s made even better when we find a venue that welcomes us with ‘open paws’ !

 As a guideline for best practice venues should have in place the following:

 Small water bowl (replenished frequently as required)

-Dog Treats and Dog Food available as treats or to purchase
+Dog Treats and Dog Food available to purchase

 Hand Sanitising gel in a dispenser on display

 A policy for dog owners to read and adhere to on display